 We will talk with you about what we think is likely to happen with your child in the near future and about options we can suggest for treating and caring for your child.
 If surgery is an option for your child, we will help you understand what the surgery entails and what you may need to do to prepare for it.
 We will also talk with you about what you can do at home to care for your child and improve his or her quality of life.
 Please feel free to ask our specialists any questions you have about your child’s disease, treating and caring for your child, or anything else that is on your mind.

 By the end of your visit, you will have a care plan tailored to your child’s needs and an appointment for a follow-up visit in 3 months.
 You will be introduced to our clinical nurse practitioner, who is available by phone or video conference to help you with any concerns you have between now and your next appointment.

 Depending upon the types of tests that the doctors order, you can expect to receive a phone call within 2 weeks to explain test results and discuss recommended next steps.
 Test results are also made available on Children's patient portal, myCHP, which is provided at no cost to patients, parents, and guardians.

 Learn how families are finding help and hope through the expertise of the Center for Rare Disease Therapy at UPMC Children’s Hospital of Pittsburgh.

 At the Center for Rare Disease Therapy, every child diagnosed with a rare disease receives an individualized treatment plan and family-centered care.

-For an appointment, consultation, or patient referral with an expert at Children’s Hospital of Pittsburgh of UPMC for a child diagnosed with GA-1, please contact:
+For an appointment, consultation, or patient referral with an expert at UPMC Children’s Hospital of Pittsburgh for a child diagnosed with GA-1, please contact: